buwilliams/the-book/README.md

 ## Common Collections

+- All common collections are stored on the `heap`
+- Methods exist for collections such as `new` among others

+### Vectors

 - `Vec<T>` is a dynamic sized array, requires elments to be the same type `let v: Vec<i32> = Vec::new();`
 - `let v = vec![1, 2, 3];` is a vec macro with type inference
 - getting values from Vectors is easy `&v[0]` or `v.get(0)`